ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part4.md

 The following pseudo-algorithm constructs the elements of this group:

 We build the list of elements step by step and start with `[e]` (where `e` is the unit).
 For every element `s` of `S`, we compute the products `g * s` with all the elements `g` from the list.
 If no product is new, we are done: we return the list of elements with the inherited group operations.
 Otherwise, we add all of them to the list (without duplicates).
-Now, continue with that larger list.
+Now, we continue with that larger list.

-In our code, we can do this in the form of a `while` loop which runs as long as new elements have been found.
-The process of finding new elements will be extracted into its own function\* (`getNewElements`) for better readability.
+In our code, we can do this with a `while` loop which runs as long as new elements have been found.
+The process of finding new elements will be extracted into its own function\* for better readability.

 ```typescript
 class Group<X> {